shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab5.md

     ![](../media/lab-05/2712025(47).png)

    >**Note**: Settings page opens.
-In the left panel, you will find all the Dataflows listed.
+In the left panel, you will find all the data flows.

 6. In the center pane, select **Refresh history** link.